Skip James: The "Bentonia School"

 James is sometimes associated with the Bentonia School, which is either a subgenre of blues music or a style of playing it.
 In a 1994 biography of James, I'd Rather Be the Devil: Skip James and the Blues, Stephen Calt maintained that no style of blues originated in Bentonia and that the "Bentonia School" is simply a notion of later blues writers who overestimated the provinciality of Mississippi during the early 20th century, when railways linked small towns.
 Calt asserts these writers failed to see that in the case of Bentonia bluesman Jack Owens, "the 'tradition' he bore primarily consisted of musical scraps from James' table".
 Owens and other musicians who may have been contemporaries of James were not recorded until the revival of interest in blues music in the 1960s.
 Whether the work of these musicians constituted a "school", and whether James originated it or was a member of it himself, remain open questions.
-One of the last living links to the original Bentonia school is Jimmy "Duck" Holmes, the owner of the famous Blue Front Cafe in Bentonia, Mississippi.
+One of the last living links to the original Bentonia school is Jimmy "Duck" Holmes, the owner of the Blue Front Cafe in Bentonia, Mississippi.
 Holmes learned to play in this particular style directly from Henry Stuckey, who reportedly taught James and Owens himself.
-Accordingly, Duck is called the "last of the Bentonia Bluesmen."
+Accordingly, Duck is called the "last of the Bentonia Bluesmen".